Mallory-Weiss tear

 Treatment

 The tear usually heals in a few days without treatment.
-The tear may also be fixed by clips that are put in during an EGD.
+The tear may also be fixed by clips, electrocoagulation, or epinephrine injection that may be done during an EGD.
 Surgery is rarely needed.
-Drugs that suppress stomach acid (proton pump inhibitors or H2 blockers) may be given, but it is not clear if they are helpful.
+Medicines that suppress stomach acid (proton pump inhibitors) are typically given for a short time after to decrease rebleeding.

 If blood loss has been large, blood transfusions may be needed.
 In most cases, bleeding stops without treatment within a few hours.